numbers/numbers.js/README.md

 numeric.ly.js - an advanced mathematics toolkit for JavaScript developed by Steve Kaliski, [@sjkaliski](http://twitter.com/sjkaliski)

+Now written as a node module, although currently not published.

 ## DESCRIPTION

 Numeric.ly provides a comprehensive set of mathematical tools that currently are not offered in JavaScript.
 These tools include: